urbanclap-engg/marc/docs/pages/usage.md

 }
 ```

-  Example of a dependency.config.ts file
+  Example of a dependency.config.js file
 ```Javascript

 'use strict';